The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

-Like $\Gra_{n}$, this defines a Hopf cooperad with cocomposition given by an equation similar to \Cref{eq.coop-gra-n}:
+The dg-modules $\Gra_{n}^{\circlearrowleft}(U)$ form a Hopf cooperad, like $\Gra_{n}$, with cocomposition given by a formula similar to the definition of Equation~\eqref{eq.coop-gra-n}:

 This new cooperad has a graphical description similar to $\Gra_{n}$.
-The difference in the cooperad structure is that when we collapse a subgraph, we sum over all ways of choosing whether edges are in the subgraph or not; if they aren't, then they yield a loop.
-See \Cref{fig.exa-cocomp-gra-circ} for an example.
 The cooperad $\Gra_{n}$ is the quotient of $\Gra^{\circlearrowleft}_{n}$ by the ideal generated by the loops and the multiple edges.
+The difference in the cooperad structure is that when we collapse a subgraph, we sum over all ways of choosing whether edges are in the subgraph or not; if they are not, then they yield a loop.
+For example: